CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the center for a given quadbin.
-The center is defined as the intersection point of the four immediate children quadbin.
+Returns the center for a given Quadbin.
+The center is the intersection point of the four immediate children Quadbin.

-* `quadbin`: `BIGINT` quadbin to get the center from.
+* `quadbin`: `BIGINT` Quadbin to get the center from.

 **Return type**